Diving at Hin Daeng and Hin Muang

 Hin Muang (Purple Rock) - Here you will find Thailand's highest vertical wall, bejewelled with vibrant purple soft corals.
 One side of the submerged rock levels out at around 60 metres and the other disappears into the abyss.
 Vast carpets of anemones cover shallower sections of the reef while sea fans cling precariously to the steep walls.

 Hin Muang is good for big fish, but also for macro life.
 Don't be surprised to see a photographer focusing on some tiny critter on the rock, happily oblivious to a manta ray soaring overhead.
 Grey reef sharks and leopard sharks are often seen patrolling the depths.
-Due to its relative greater depth, Hin Muang lies in waters beyond the reach of the Thai diving masses and so tends to be less crowded.
+Hin Muang is a larger dive site than Hin Daeng but due to its relative greater depth, most of it lies in waters beyond the reach of the Thai diving masses and so it tends to be less crowded than its neighbour.

 How to Dive Hin Daeng - Muang

-Hin Daeng and Hin Muang diving trips are available in several ways.
-1 option is to take a liveaboard dive safari; either a trip covering all the best of Thailand's west coast which also includes sites in the Similans and Richelieu Rock, or alternatively you can take a shorter trip which focuses on this southern area and includes the best diving around Phi Phi Island.
+Diving trips to Hin Daeng are available in several ways.
+One option is to take a liveaboard dive safari; either a trip covering all the best of Thailand's west coast which also includes sites in the Similans and Richelieu Rock, or alternatively you can take a shorter trip which focuses on this southern area and includes the best diving around Phi Phi Island and Koh Ha.

 Daily speedboat trips from Phi Phi can also whisk you down the 90 km or so to visit these sites.